 Aaron Roetcisoender maintains proper mailing databases for all member schools, committee members and related affiliate members.
 He coordinates the distribution of books and materials to all member schools.
-Mr. Roetcisoender also oversees administration of the facilities, operations, Scholastic Achievement Program, Scholastic Cup, Academic State Champions, Athlete of the Week, Team of the Month, STAR Student of the Month, Clock Hours, and Coaches Standards/Education.
-He is also a leader in events, where he is a State Tournament Manager in 2A Volleyball and 3A Softball.
+Mr. Roetcisoender also oversees administration of the WIAA's facility operations/maintenance, Scholastic Achievement Program, Scholastic Cup, Academic State Champions, Athlete of the Week, Team of the Month, Student of the Month, Clock Hours, and Coaches Standards/Education.
+In addition, he is a leader at the state-level as a Event and Tournament Manager.

-Mr. Roetcisoender received his Bachelor of Arts degree in Communication, with an emphasis in Public Relations and minored in Sports Management at Pacific Lutheran University.
-While there, he competed on the baseball team all four years and found great success.
+Mr. Roetcisoender received his Bachelor of Arts degree in Communication with an emphasis in Public Relations and a minor in Sports Management at Pacific Lutheran University.
+While there, he competed for four years on the Lutes baseball team.

-Mr. Roetcisoender lives in Tacoma with his wife, Jaime, daughter, Emma, and son, Jack.
+Mr. Roetcisoender lives in Tacoma with his wife and two children.

 Contact: email@example.com | (425) 282-5245